MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/automation-faq.md

 Q: During the apply phase, I am getting an error in the Terraform deployment: "authorization.RoleAssignment.Client#Create: The client…with object ID…does not have authorization to perform action 'Microsoft.Authorization/roleAssignments/write' over scope…or scope is invalid"

 A: Ensure that you are passing in the correct Application ID and Application Secret for the deployment.
-You can double check the values that were passed by looking at the secrets in the user key vault
+You can double check the values that were passed by looking at the secrets in the deployment credentials vault

 Q: When deploying the Deployer, I am getting the error: "A resource with ID…already exists - to be managed via Terraform this resource needs to be imported into the State"